JosefinaCresta/JosefinaCresta/README.md

 - 📊 Currently learning Data Science.
 - 👾 I’m interested in Artificial Intelligence
 - ⚛️ and enthusiastic about the future of Quantum Technology.
-- 📫 You can reach me josefinacresta@gmail.com
+- 📫 You can reach me [in LinkedIn](www.linkedin.com/in/josefina-cresta)